leyluw777/M1-project/README.md

 ***You can see the page here:*** https://leyluw777.github.io/M1-project/

 ## Technologies
-This project was built using HTML, CSS
+This project was built using HTML, CSS in a group work (4 participants)

 ## Features